 - Hold a baccalaureate degree or its equivalent from an accredited college or university.

 - PhD applicants must hold an MA degree from an accredited college or university or its equivalent.

 - Have native or near-native proficiency in understanding, speaking, reading, and writing Spanish.

 - Writing Sample.
-All applicants are required to submit a writing sample written Spanish or English (usually 10-15 pages).
-If written in Spanish, include a one-page abstract written in English, include a one-page abstract written in Spanish.
-The paper should focus on the applicant's area of concentration and include pertinent bibliography.
+All applicants are required to submit a 10-15 page writing sample written in Spanish on any peninsular or Spanish American author or topic.
+Include a one-page abstract written in English.
+The paper should focus on the applicant's area of interest and include a pertinent bibliography.

 - Four Letters of Recommendation.
 Each of these must be accompanied by the Recommendation Form.

 - Application for Teaching Assistantship.
 Applicants who wish to receive TA positions in the Department must apply using this form (also available within application) along with an updated Curriculum Vitae.

-- Statement of Plans for Graduate Study and Professional Career.
+- Statement of Purpose for Graduate Study and Professional Career.
 This brief description of the applicant's plans for graduate study and professional career.